publiclab/plots2/doc/Translation_System.md

 ## Translation helper

-There is a custom Ruby helper function which we've created to simplify using translation strings in the codebase.
-You can find it [here](https://github.com/publiclab/plots2/blob/236381bc57d36361d1584059a94693e079744583/app/helpers/application_helper.rb#L157) .
-This is one of the most important part of the project.
-It basically returns translation of the string if it is present, or else returns a html tag with the English translation of the string and a globe icon beside it which tells the [translation team members](https://publiclab.org/translation) that translation to this string is missing.
+There is a custom Ruby helper function that we've created to simplify using translation strings in the codebase.
+You can find it [here](https://github.com/publiclab/plots2/blob/236381bc57d36361d1584059a94693e079744583/app/helpers/application_helper.rb#L157).
+This is one of the most important parts of the project.
+It basically returns the translation of the string if it is present, or else returns an HTML tag with the English translation of the string and a globe icon beside it which tells the [translation team members](https://publiclab.org/translation) that translation to this string is missing.
 Note that this globe icon prompt is a unique feature of our helper function and not a default behavior of the Ruby `i18n` gem.

 As of https://github.com/publiclab/plots2/pull/9826 and [09d8ed3](https://github.com/publiclab/plots2/commit/09d8ed37834ee420e2b2b7e1ec75856f5e2849d5), only every 3rd translation is requested, for a maximum of 10, so as not to create too many prompts across the site.